home-assistant/alerts.home-assistant.io/alerts/homematicip_cloud.markdown

 The Homematic IP Cloud Integration is based on the cloud push principle, by which status updates are transmitted from the cloud to the local installation as an event, so this should not be the problem.

 Reducing calls to the cloud might help not to be blocked.
-The following activities in Home-Assistant make calls to the cloud (not complete):
+The following activities in Home Assistant make calls to the cloud (not complete):

-- switch/dim light or power plug
+- Switch/dim light or power plug
-- set target temperature or the active profile on a thermostat
+- Set target temperature or the active profile on a thermostat
-- activate Eco/Vacation Mode
+- Activate Eco/Vacation mode
-- activate/deactivate alarm
+- Activate/deactivate alarm

 ## Alternate Integration

 The [Homematic Integration](https://www.home-assistant.io/integrations/homematic/), which uses a local CCU or RaspberryMatic, is the recommended alternative that doesn’t require the Homematic IP Cloud.